What is your average investment amount?

 What is your maximum investment amount?

 The maximum investment in a particular development is determined by the maximum subscription amount.
+This information is available in each developments PDS Part 2.

 Is your investment structure suitable for a SMSF (Self Managed Super Fund)?